 In 1936 the Commonwealth and States agreed that the States should protect the population against gas attack, and train personnel for essential civil services.
 To supplement State efforts, the Commonwealth agreed to train key personnel and provide equipment, manuals, technical information and key advice.

 This was the start of the modern SES of today.
-Over the period 1936 – 1966 all States and Territories established civil defence directorates.
+Over the period 1936 – 1966 all states and territories established civil defence directorates.
 This process remained unchanged until 1974 when the Natural Disasters Organisation (NDO) was established and services across Australia changed from Civil Defence to SES.

 For the ACT this saw the ACT Emergency Service created.
-Its focus was support operations, in particular search and storm operations.
-Also at this time we changed our uniform from dark blue (and for about a 2 year period ACT wore white overalls) to orange.
+Its focus was to support operations, in particular search and storm operations.
+Also at this time we changed our uniform from dark blue (and for about a two year period ACT wore white overalls) to orange.
 In the intervening years ACT Emergency Services worked within:

 - Emergency Management Group

-- Emergency Services Bureau
+- Emergency Services Bureau (ESB)

-- Emergency Services Authority
+- Emergency Services Authority (ESA)

-- Emergency Services Agency
+- Emergency Services Agency (ESA)